Roya Marsh: A Powerful Voice in New York City Spoken Word Poetry

 She later released savings time (2025), a collection that reflects on political struggle, Black joy, community, and personal transformation.

-Across both collections, Marsh continues to explore how identity, place, and history shape the stories we tell.
+In both collections, Marsh explores how identity, place, and history shape our stories.

 ## A Leader In The Bronx Poetry Community